 If you’re after a truly luxurious hotel experience with absolute attention to detail and the latest in-room technology, look no further than The Darling, a gorgeous five-star hotel in Sydney’s Darling Harbour.
 Suspended above the entrance of the imperial marble lobby, a ruby red sculpture of a gliding swallow by artists James and Eleanor Avery sets the tone upon arrival.
 The European drawing room-inspired rooms and suites showcase prime Sydney Harbour views through the floor-to-ceiling windows.
 The in-house Black Bar & Grill steakhouse is overseen by Melbourne chef, Teage Ezard.

 thedarling.com.au | +61 2 9777 9888

 THE OLD CLARE

 A vintage hub of contemporary luxury in Sydney’s creative Inner West area.

-One of Sydney’s hippest boutique-hotels has claimed its territory at the edge of the city, in the artsy Chippendale district.
-The Old Clare Hotel’s early 19th century brick facades previously housed two iconic edifices now linked by an impressive glass atrium.
+One of Sydney’s hippest boutique hotels has claimed its territory in the artsy Inner West suburb of Chippendale.
+The Old Clare Hotel’s early 19th-century brick facades previously housed two iconic edifices now linked by an impressive glass atrium.
 Meticulous care has been put in refurbishing all of the original heritage fixtures which form the stylish backdrop to this unique designer sanctuary.
-With its three in-house upscale restaurants run by acclaimed chefs Sam Miller, Clayton Wells, and Jason Atherton, the Old Clare epitomises the very essence of contemporary luxury.
-Named after an indigenous Australian bird, the Old Clare Hotel is flapping its wings with style, at the forefront of one of Sydney’s hippest inner city districts. $$
+With two in-house upscale restaurants run by acclaimed chefs Clayton Wells and Jason Atherton, the Old Clare epitomises the very essence of contemporary luxury.
+Named after an indigenous Australian bird, the Old Clare Hotel is flapping its wings with style, at the forefront of one of Sydney’s hippest inner city districts.

 1 Kensington Street, Chippendale NSW 2008, Australia